sanal-cem/Fall2016Swe573_Cem_Sanal/BMISystem/README.md

 Java based [Spring Framework](http://projects.spring.io/spring-framework/) will be used to develop project with security.
 Spring Tool Suite - The Eclipse-based development environment for building Spring applications. will be used.

+[JQuery](http://jquery.com) used for writing smaller and better scripts and effects.

+[JQuery UI](http://jqueryui.com) used for providing cool buttons and effects.

-[Bootstrap Framework](http://getbootstrap.com) will be used for providing cool buttons, and solving scalability issue for most devices.
+[Bootstrap](http://getbootstrap.com/getting-started/#download) is used to provide much cool buttons, and solves scalability issue for most devices.

 [MYSQL](http://www.mysql.com) will be used as a database.
 MYSQL should be sufficient for that small scale project.